Dr. Maria Pafi

-Maria Pafi is a PhD student in the Department of Planning of the School of Natural and Built Environment (SNBE) at Queen’s University Belfast and a Cullen Fellow of the Marine Institute (Ireland).
+Maria Pafi is a PhD graduate in the Department of Planning of the School of Natural and Built Environment (SNBE) at Queen’s University Belfast and a Cullen Fellow of the Marine Institute (Ireland).
 Maria is also a grantee of the Landscape Research Group 2018 Award “Borders, Boundaries and Landscape Justice”.
 She holds a MSc degree (1st class) in Applied Geogrpahy and Spatial Planning (specialised in Geoinformatics) from Harokopio University of Athens, Greece (2015) and a BSc (Hons) in Urban Planning and Regional Development from the University of Thessaly, Greece (2013).
 She has also worked at the Joint Research Centre of the European Commission as a trainee (2016).
 Maria's current research focuses on public perspectives of coastal landscapes and pressures from blue growth and tourism.

 PhD study -